 Where To Eat & Drink In Dubrovnik:

-Due to coming in the off season, not many restaurants were open, so I’m going to fall short on recommendations for you here.
-We visited in January and mostly cooked inside at our Airbnb, but I do have a few great restaurants we stopped at to share with you, as well as some highly recommended places!
+Due to coming in the off season, not many restaurants were open.
+I’m going to fall short on recommendations for you here.
+We visited in January and mostly cooked inside at our Airbnb.
+I do have a few great restaurants we stopped at to share with you.
+I also have some highly recommended places!

 D’Vino Wine Bar